 All major manufacturers have already sent increase notifications.
 Among these, stretch film producers announced a 6 percent increase in costs.

-Control Indirect Supply Costs with an Expert Partner
+Managing Indirect Spend, Supply Costs with an Expert Partner

 Indirect supply management is a tool available to your team to find the essential items you need at reasonable prices.
 By working with a partner in this space, your company can consolidate its overall supply space and form strategic partnerships on items you regularly need.